n-ivkovic/tspreed/README.md

 ## Portability

-tspreed 'officially' supports GNU-based systems and BSD-based systems only (i.e. GNU/Linux, macOS, BSD) due to POSIX-compliance issues described below.
+tspreed 'officially' supports GNU-based, BSD-based, and BusyBox-based systems only due to POSIX-compliance issues described below.
 This does not mean the script will not work on other Unix-like systems or portability is not treated as a priority, however this does mean compatibility is not guaranteed on unsupported systems.

 tspreed attempts to adhere to [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) (a.k.a.
 SUSv3 or POSIX.1-2001) in order to be portable across Unix-like systems.
-However, **the script must utilize at least one of the non-compliant functionalities listed below**.
-The script will exit with an error if neither functionality is supported by the system.
+However, **the script must utilize at least one of the non-compliant features or commands listed below**.
+The script will exit with an error if none of the features or commands are supported by the system.

-* `date(1)` can return nanoseconds via the '%N' format.
+* `date(1)` - Can return nanoseconds via the '%N' format.
-* `sleep(1)` supports the use of floating point values for the time operand to represent units of time less than 1 second.
+* `sleep(1)` - Supports the use of fractional values for the time operand to represent units of time less than 1 second.
+* `usleep(1)`

 The script will determine at runtime if it can utilize additional non-compliant features to improve performance.